msavoury-carecloud/deepstream.io-website/src/tutorials/core/auth-file/readme.md

 })
 ```

-If a success, the Deepstream console will show:
+If a success, the deepstream console will show:

 ![Authentication success](ds-auth-file-success.png)